HamiltonLabUT/AsymmetricNewsAndViews/README.md

 In reference to Flinker et al (2019). https://www.nature.com/articles/s41562-019-0548-z

-First get code from Flinker et al: https://github.com/flinkerlab/SpectroTemporalModulationFilter Then run dichotic_stims.m in MATLAB.
+* First get code from Flinker et al: https://github.com/flinkerlab/SpectroTemporalModulationFilter
+* Then run dichotic_stims.m in MATLAB.
+You can replace the .wav file with your own to see effects on other sounds.